J-R-Oliver/macos-setup/README.md

 ```
 Visual Studio Code -> View -> Show Command Palette... ->  Shell Command: Install 'code' command in PATH
 ```

+## UGREEN: USB3.0 to 1GB Ethernet Adapter

+* Drive can be downloaded from the UGREEN website or installed with `brew cask install ugreen-ax88179-usb-ethernet-driver`.

 ## NC HelpDesk